mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/framer-motion.md

 ## Animation in React

 React's virtual DOM creates some problems for elements that are animated.
-If a DOM node is updated in the middle of an animation the motion would abruptly stops.
+If a DOM node is updated in the middle of an animation the motion would abruptly stop or restart.
 This would not be the user experience you were looking for.

 React provided a solution to this with the `ReactTransitionGroup` and `ReactCSSTransitionGroup` components.
 The react team moved these to `react-transition-group` which is a community-maintained package, go open source!